-- Personal Protective Equipment: Some level of PPE is still required for everyone on campus. - Masks: Per CDC guidance, most children and adults must still wear masks.
-Unless you are alone or in your residence, you must wear masks when on campus and in the community: - All masks must fit snugly but comfortably against the side of the face, completely cover the nose and mouth, be secured with ties or ear loops, include multiple layers of fabric, allow for breathing without restriction, be laundered and machine dried without damage or change to shape.
-Here is a fact sheet on how to properly care for your mask - If you cannot wear a mask due to approved exemptions, please contact Disability Services. - NEW STUDENTS will be provided two masks by Student Services; online students will be mailed their masks.
-Off-Campus students can pick up their masks in the Center for Student Involvement. - COVID-19 Testing: This fall we implemented a surveillance testing process, walk-in-testing, and signs and symptoms testing, which has seen over 12,000 tests administered thus far.
+- Personal Protective Equipment: Some level of PPE is still required for everyone on campus. - Masks: Per CDC guidance, most1 children and adults must still wear masks.
+Unless you are alone or in your residence, you must wear masks when on campus and in the community: - o All masks must fit snugly but comfortably against the side of the face, completely cover the nose and mouth, be secured with ties or ear loops, include multiple layers of fabric, allow for breathing without restriction, be laundered and machine dried without damage or change to shape.
+Here is a fact sheet on how to properly care for your mask. - o If you cannot wear a mask due to approved exemptions, please contact Disability Services. - o NEW STUDENTS will be provided two masks when you check into your residence calls.
+Off-Campus students can pick up their masks in the Center for Student Involvement. - Visitors: To keep our campus community safe, we must continue to limit the number of visitors on campus.
+Check out this fact sheet on Campus Visitor policies. - o NEW STUDENTS: Please bring no more than 2 family members to Spring Move-In Weekend.
+Visitors are required to wear a mask and, in order to facilitate contact tracing, will need to check in and out at one of the designated locations on campus. - COVID-19 Testing: This fall we implemented a surveillance testing process, walk-in-testing, and signs and symptoms testing, which has seen over 12,000 tests administered thus far.
 We are grateful to all of you for your understanding of this process and support in its success.
-The Student Affairs division is continuing to formulate testing protocols for the spring with guidance from the Spokane Regional Health District (SRHD).
-Any changes to the testing program will be communicated prior to the resumption of classes.
+The

-&lt;sup>1 Individuals who should not use masks: children under 2, anyone who has trouble breathing, is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+$^{^{1}}$ Individuals who should not use masks: children under 2, anyone who has trouble breathing, is unconscious, incapacitated or otherwise unable to remove the mask without assistance.